 |1971||discovered by the Speleological Society of the Marche C.A.I. from Ancona.|

-The Grotta Grande del Vento, the Great Cave of the Wind, is the most beautiful show of Europe.
-Okay, it is just my opinion, but I am not the only one who thinks so, and by the way: I have seen a lot of show caves in Europe.
+The Grotta Grande del Vento, the Great Cave of the Wind, is the most beautiful show cave of Europe.
+Okay, this is just my opinion, but I am not the only one who thinks so, and by the way: I have seen a lot of show caves in Europe.

-Sometimes the beauty is explained with its late discovery.
-There is no history of centuries of visitors with torches and candles.
+Sometimes the beauty is explained with its late discovery in 1971.
+There is no long history with centuries of visitors, using burning torches and candles producing soot.
 But this is only part of the story.
 The cave is extremely big, the limestone very pure, the sinter grows fast and forms extraordinary speleothems of any kind.
 The special geology with sulfuric springs in the lower level gives the cave an additional boost, with solution by sulfuric acid and the formation of gypsum based minerals.

-The stalagmites in Abisso Ancona are typical palm trunc stalagmites.
-The water falling from the high ceiling has a high energy, which results in this different shape of the stalagmites, looking like palm truncs.
+The stalagmites in Abisso Ancona are typical palm trunk stalagmites.
+The water falling from the high ceiling has a high speed, which results in this different shape of the stalagmites, looking like palm trunks.

 After leaving the Ancona Abyss, the visitor enters a main passage of the cave with enormous amounts of speleothems.
 In the Sala delle candeline, a number of rather small, slim and pure white stalagmites stands in a calm cave lake.
 At the bottom, the formations are covered with dogtooth spar, calcite crystals that grew in thousands of years under water in a clear, absolutely undisturbed cave lake.
 The upper boundary of the crystals is absolutely horizontal, as it marks the water level of this ancient lake.
 The crystals grow only under water, so all growth stops immediately at the surface of the water.